Back to Blog

 Should I get a 3D mammogram?

 3D mammography can detect smaller growths because of the more detailed images it takes.
-It can also reduce your chance of receiving a call-back request for further imaging – or even an unnecessary biopsy.
-3D mammography is available at many Munson Healthcare locations.
+It can also reduce your chance of needing further imaging – or even an unnecessary biopsy.
+3D mammography is available at all Munson Healthcare locations.

 Don’t delay your routine mammogram